§ 28-44-69. Work-sharing benefits.

 (iii) The plan certifies that the reduction in the usual weekly hours of work is in lieu of layoffs that would have affected at least 10 percent (10%) of the employees in the affected unit, or units, to which the plan applies and that would have resulted in an equivalent reduction in work hours;

-(iv) The usual weekly hours of work for employees in the affected unit, or units, are reduced by not less than 10 percent (10%) and not more than 50 percent (50%) and the reduction in hours in each affected unit is spread equally among employees in the affected unit;
+(iv) The usual weekly hours of work for employees in the affected unit, or units, are reduced by not less than 10 percent (10%) and not more than 50 percent (50%);

 (vi) In the case of employees represented by a collective bargaining agent or union, the plan is approved in writing by the collective bargaining agents or unions that cover the affected employees.
 In the absence of any collective bargaining agent or union, the plan must contain a certification by the employer that the proposed plan, or a summary of the plan, has been made available to each employee in the affected unit;